telerik/winforms-docs/gridview/populating-with-data/updating-the-database-with-ado.net.md

 ## Updating the database on row added/deleted or when the current row is changed

-In the context of RadGridView, we can use a combination of events to produce
-        optimized codebase to support the auto-saving feature.
+In the context of RadGridView, we can use a combination of events to produce optimized codebase to support the auto-saving feature.
 These events are UserAddedRow, UserDeletingRow, UserDeletedRow and CurrentRowChanged.

 Here is how we can update the database when the end-user __deletes__ a row.
-Basically,
-          we need to handle the UserDeletingRow and UserDeletedRows events.
+Basically, we need to handle the UserDeletingRow and UserDeletedRows events.
 If several rows are selected and deleted at once, these events will be fired only once and their e.Rows collection will contain all the deleted rows:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\AutoSavingDataGridEvents.cs region=deletingRows}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\AutoSavingDataGridEvents.vb region=deletingRows}}